-The bank balances carried interest at average market rates of 0.1% (2020: 0.1%) per annum as at 31 December 2021.
-As at 31 December 2020, pledged time deposits earn interest ranging at 0.14% to 1.55% per annum and have a maturity of seven days to three months.
+The bank balances carried interest at average market rates of 0.1% (2021: 0.1%) per annum as at 31 December 2022.

-Included in cash and cash equivalents and time deposits of the Group is HK\$128,000 (2020: HK\$145,000) of bank balances denominated in Renminbi ("RMB") placed with banks in the PRC.
+Included in cash and cash equivalents of the Group is HK\$118,000 (2021: HK\$128,000) of bank balances denominated in Renminbi ("RMB") placed with banks in the PRC.
 RMB is not a freely convertible currency.
 Under the PRC's Foreign Exchange Control Regulations and Administration of Settlement and Sales and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for foreign currencies through banks that are authorised to conduct foreign exchange business.